-- Individuals over age 65 who currently receive group health plan coverage from their employers are also eligible for Medicare.
+- Individuals age 65 and over who currently receive group health plan coverage from their employers are also eligible for Medicare.

 - Depending on the size of the company, these individuals may choose to enroll in Medicare immediately or delay enrollment until a later date.

 - Medicare can be used along with a group health plan to cover most necessary medical services and needs.

-Although retirement age ranges from 66 to 67 years old, Medicare eligibility for most individuals begins at age 65.
-Some people who continue to work past 65 may also have group health plan benefits through their employer.
+Although retirement age usually ranges from 66 to 67 years old, Medicare eligibility for most individuals begins at age 65.
+Some people who continue to work past age 65 may also have group health plan benefits through their employer.

 Because of this, it’s possible to have both Medicare and a group health plan after age 65.
 For these individuals, Medicare and employer insurance can work together to ensure that healthcare needs and costs are covered.

 In this article, we’ll look at how employee health coverage works, how Medicare eligibility works with group health plans, and things to consider about coverage and costs when you have both plans.